 Regional theatre design credits include productions at The Ordway Center for Performing Arts, Kansas City Repertory Theatre, Penumbra Theatre Company, The History Theatre, The Unicorn Theatre, Yellow Tree Theatre, Spinning Tree Theatre, Park Square Theatre, and Mu Performing Arts.

-Aaron resides in Lexington, KY.
+Aaron resides in Walla Walla, Washington, where is is currently Costume Director and Visiting Assistant Professor of Costume Design at Whitman College.
 He received his Masters in Costume Design and Technology from the University of Missouri – Kansas City.